 “A registered dietitian is a food and nutrition expert who has met academic and professional requirements including:

-- Earned a bachelor’s degree with course work approved by ADA’s Commission on Accreditation for Dietetics Education.
-Coursework typically includes food and nutrition sciences, foodservice systems management, business, economics, computer science, sociology, biochemistry, physiology, microbiology and chemistry.
+- Earned a bachelor’s or master’s degree with course work approved by ADA’s Commission on Accreditation for Dietetics Education.
+Coursework typically includes food and nutrition sciences, food service systems management, business, economics, computer science, sociology, biochemistry, physiology, microbiology and chemistry.

 - Passed a national examination administered by the Commission on Dietetic Registration.